PurdueECE264/2018SpringProblems/HW04/grading/README.md

 	./pe04 database.txt -a > student_struct.txt
 	diff -i -w expected_struct.txt student_structure.txt
 ```
-If the output is different, you fail this test.
+If the output is different, you fail this test.<br>
 2. Connect() function (60 points).
 Use your Connect() function and run the following commands.
 ```bash
 	./pe04 database.txt -a > student_con.txt
 	diff -i -w expected_con.txt student_connect.txt
 ```
-If the output is different, you fail this test.
+If the output is different, you fail this test.<br>
 3. Close() function (15 points).
 Use your Close() function and run the following commands.
 ```bash
 	valgrind --log-file=student_close.txt ./pe04 database.txt -a
 ```
-If there are memory errors, your Close() function fail.
+If there are memory errors, your Close() function fail. <br>

 4. Search() function (10 points).
 Use your Search() function and run the following commands.
 ```bash